Scottsbluff Carnegie Library

 Today, Scotts Bluff County continues to thrive as a vital part of Nebraska's economy, with agriculture remaining a significant industry.
 The county's rich history, natural beauty, and strategic location along major transportation routes make it a unique and important part of the state's heritage.

-This timeline provides a condensed summary of the historical journey of Scotts Bluff County, Nebraska.
+This timeline provides a glimpse into the major events and milestones that have shaped the history of Scotts Bluff County, Nebraska.

 • 1812 - Scotts Bluff County area identified by American explorers Lewis and Clark during their expedition.